TAMATLT/TAMATLT-E2EE_Ep17/README.md

 ![Alt text](Img/CheckExample.png?raw=true "Example for Check.lua")

-The one labeled OpenOS can be opened on your sistem in:
+The one labeled OpenOS is the one you are looking for and it can be opened on your sistem in:
 ../instances/%instance name%/.mincraft/saves/opencomputers/